SAP-samples/teched2022-DA263/exercises/ex2/README.md

 ![](/exercises/ex2/images/ex2_1_3.png)
 > - Navigate to downloaded file on your local environment abd open file to upload.
 ![](/exercises/ex2/images/ex2_1_5.png)
-> - Save the simulation model.
-The simulation model is successfully imported when it is listed under "Models"
+> - Name the simulation model XXX and save it.
+The simulation model is successfully imported when it is listed under "Models".
 ![](/exercises/ex2/images/ex2_1_4.png)

 ## Exercise 2.2 Change value of influencer and run simulations

-1. Adjust data range of the "Base Resin - PPI Coefficient" influencer to 0.3 by entering the value in the text field //FIND AND ADD VALUES
+1. Adjust data range of the "Base Resin - PPI Coefficient" influencer to 0.3 by entering the value in the text field. //FIND AND ADD VALUES
 ![](/exercises/ex2/images/ex2_2_1.png)

 2. Run the simulation.
 ![](/exercises/ex2/images/ex2_2_2.png)

 3. The simulation is now executed and the results are displayed.
-Explore the details of the scenarios by expanding **Details** section.
+Explore the details of the scenarios by expanding "Details" section.
 ![](/exercises/ex2/images/ex2_2_3.png)